What is ICICLE?

 IEEE ICICLE is a volunteer professional organization committed to the development of Learning Engineering as a profession and as an academic discipline.
 ICICLE is part of the IEEE Standards Association’s (IEEE-SA) Industry Connections (IC) program.
 ICICLE stands for IC Industry Consortium on Learning Engineering.

-There is no monthly Monthly Community Meeting in December 2020.
 Monthly meetings are the third Wednesday of the month.
-We’ll meet next on Wednesday 17 February 2021 at 12 pm ET here.
+We’ll meet next on Wednesday 21 March 2021 at 12 pm ET here.

 What is Learning Engineering?